 It is always important to try to use water more efficiently—but there are times when it becomes even more important, such as when drought occurs.
 Drought happens somewhere in the U.S. every year.
-In recent years California has faced one of its most severe droughts on record and, in September 2012, 65 percent of the country was in drought.
+In 2021 the West is seeing some of the worst drought on record, following up on severe droughts in California during the 2014-2017 period.
+In September 2012, 65 percent of the country, including much of the Midwest, was in drought.
 Drought can be considered a slow motion natural disaster.
 During the 2012 drought, many communities struggled to provide important water services and economic losses were in the billions.

 During a drought, your water utility may ask you to limit your outdoor watering or impose other restrictions.
 But all members of a community can step up their savings to ensure that water is available to meet critical needs.
 Here are some tips to keep in mind.

 - Follow the rules: Your water utility must ensure water is available to fight fires and meet other critical needs, so help your community by following the rules.
 They will be lifted when water shortages end.

 - Look for leaks: The last thing you want to do during a drought is waste water through leaks.
 Look for leaks indoors and out, and if you find them, fix them.